List of mirs of Badakhshan

-The Mir of Badakhshan was the ruler of Badakhshan, a region that occasionally was politically independent and at other times was subservient to Afghanistan.
+The Mir of Badakhshan was the ruler of Emirate of Badakhshan, a region that is now divided among Afghanistan and Tajikistan.

 From 1657 until 1873, the rulers of Badakhshan belonged to the Yarid dynasty.
 They claimed descent from Alexander the Great.
 They were Muslims belonging to the Sunni branch of Islam.
 These rulers usually carried the titles of Shah, Mir, or Amir.
 In 1873 the last Mir of Badakhshan became a pensioner of Kabul and all power shifted to the Hakim of Badakhshan.

 List

 Below is a list of the Mirs of Badakhshan along with their dates of reign and brief biographical descriptions.